Ricochet (comics)

 Ricochet is a fictional character appearing in American comic books published by Marvel Comics.
-It was originally an alternate identity used by the fictional superhero Spider-Man and later adopted by college student Jonathan "Johnny" Gallo.
+It was originally an alternate identity used by Spider-Man and later adopted by college student Jonathan "Johnny" Gallo.

 Peter Parker

 When Spider-Man was accused of murder during the Identity Crisis storyline, Peter Parker donned four different costumes to disguise his identity so that he could continue saving lives.
 One of the personas that he adopted was Ricochet.
 Starting with a leather jacket with an R on it, his wife created a costume and weapons.
 Ricochet was similar to Spider-Man, but even more jocular.
 He relied primarily on his agility, and posed as a criminal for hire.
 Using this identity, Peter collaborated for a time with his old foe Delilah in searching for information about the new villain Black Tarantula, and they battled Roughouse and Bloodscream together.
 In the final fight, Parker used all four of his new identities, to confuse his foes, and to contradict speculation that the new heroes were all, in fact, the same person.
 Once Parker had cleared his name, he abandoned all of his new personas, and returned to his Spider-Man identity.

 Although the hero Black Marvel later gave Johnny Gallo a duplicate Ricochet costume, Peter remained in possession of the original.